Oferiston/kid-image-caption/model/README.md

-## this part is responsible with xwf
+## this part is responsible with shr xwf
 ### this part's functions includes:
 * how to prepare the datasets for training and evaluating
 * code of the model